OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

+page_type: sample

+description: Microsoft Teams tab sample app for demonstrating tab in stage view

+products:
+- office-teams
+- office
+- office-365

+language(s):
+- nodejs

+extensions:

+contentType: samples

+createdDate: 06-10-2021 01:48:56

-﻿This App talks about the Teams tab in stage view with Nodejs.
+This App talks about the Teams tab in stage view with Nodejs.
 For reference please check [Tabs link unfurling and Stage View](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/tabs-link-unfurling)

 This feature shown in this sample is in Public Developer Preview.